-Where a staff member reasonably suspects a student has suffered, is suffering or is at unacceptable risk of suffering significant harm, due to sexual, physical, emotional/psychological abuse or neglect and may not have a parent able and willing to protect the student from the harm, then the staff member must make a written report of the concerns to the Principal using the Record of Concern module of the SPCMS who in turn must immediately forward the State Authority Report (SAR) to the Department of Child Safety, Youth and Women-Regional Intake Service.
+Where a staff member reasonably suspects a student has suffered, is suffering or is at unacceptable risk of suffering significant harm, due to sexual, physical, emotional/psychological abuse or neglect and may not have a parent able and willing to protect the student from the harm, then the staff member must make a written report of the concerns to the Principal using the Record of Concern module of the SPCMS who in turn must immediately forward the State Authority Report (SAR) to the Child Safety Services - Regional Intake Service.
 See Flowchart 3.